Course Description

 Panel Discussion

-Panelists: Jonathan Chrispin, MD; Gurusher Panjrath, MD; Michael J. Polydefkis, MD; Anirudh Rao, MD; Lowell Satler, MD; and Michelle Sharp, MD, MHS
+Panelists: Konstantinos Aronis, MD, PhD; Cherelle Chambers, MSN, RN; Rani Hasan, MD, MHS; Gurusher Panjrath, MD; Michael J. Polydefkis, MD; Anirudh Rao, MD; Sarah Riley, CRNP; and Michelle Sharp, MD, MHS

 Closing Remarks